Last Updated on March 11, 2021 by Julia Wilson

 - Bottle or tube feeding

-- Intensive supportive care for kittens with viral infections which can include fluids and nutritional support while the kitten fights the infection
+- Intensive supportive care for kittens with viral infections can include fluids and nutritional support while the kitten fights the infection

 - Bottle feeding or supplementation may be necessary for large litters or small kittens